 The Prodigy made formal the poorly-kept secret of their 2015 album, with the release of lead single "Nasty."
 Due March 30, The Day Is My Enemy is their first LP in six years, long enough for a generation of fans to renew itself and have never seen the seminal group live.
 A UK-only tour launches later in the spring, but there is no word of global festival dates as of yet.
 With worldwide album sales topping 20 million since their 1992 debut, they are indisputably one of the biggest electronic acts of all time.
 Should they appear on the line up of TomorrowWorld or Stereosonic, it will be justified.

-A day after the Braintree boys announced their comeback, everyone's favorite Icelander, Björk wrote a note to her fans about the follow-up to Biophilia, her 2011 album/app/multimedia project.
+Everyone's favorite Icelander, Björk wrote a note to her fans on Tuesday about the follow-up to Biophilia, her 2011 album/app/multimedia project.
 Vulnicura will be her eight studio album and is said to feature production from Arca and Haxan Cloak.
 It also may feature the new Björkword "warmthness."

 We Found Molly and She's Not in Your MDMA